gkeenans/gkeenan.co/src/now.md

 Also, Sara Joy [wrote a parody](https://sarajoy.dev/blog/write-websites/) of the "Everybody's Free (To Wear Sunscreen)" essay/song, and I made a vocal track, and then Robb put the audio to video and [posted it on YouTube](https://www.youtube.com/watch?v=v5UsuZ4DS_Q).
 Finally, the Internet is fun again!

+### Learning

+I've decided it's time to learn European Portuguese for... secret reasons.
+Unfortunately, much of the resources out there focus on Brazilian Portuguese.
+Beautiful language, don't get me wrong!
+But I am on the lookout for resources tailored to Europe.
+Send me suggestions!

 ### Playing

 I've been putting a ton of time into [Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/) this week with my buddy, Scott.
 I was initially hesitant, with the 1.0 release just around the corner, but, honestly, it's damn fun.
 I'm glad we jumped back in.